 imberly-Clark Corporation donates large cardboard tubes used in the manufacturing of their products to the Zoo after they are no longer needed.
-These large, durable tubes are perfect for stuffing enrichment items in for animals and for decorating for the animals to celebrate animal birthdays and conservation education days.
+These large, durable tubes are perfect for stuffing enrichment items in for animals and are decorated to celebrate animal birthdays and conservation education days.
 Thank you, Kimberly-Clark!